-You’re happy one minute and angry the next.
-A television commercial might bring you to tears, or you’re suddenly snapping at others for no reason.
-These are all examples of mood swings, which are common in people with multiple sclerosis (MS).
+You might be happy one minute and angry the next.
+A television commercial might bring you to tears.
+Or maybe you’re suddenly snapping at other people for no reason.
+These are all examples of mood swings, which are common in some people with multiple sclerosis (MS).

-Some common reasons for MS-related mood swings include:
+Some common causes of MS-related mood swings include:

 - pent-up frustration